 The Kijaro Dual Lock Folding Chair is hands-down one of the most favorite models that we tested.
-Not only is it a steal at $35, but it's lightweight, comfortable, attractive, has good ventilation, AND is super stable!
+A steal at $35, it's also lightweight, comfortable, attractive, has good ventilation, AND is super stable!
 Whew, no wonder it was a favorite!
 Another great feature about this chair is its versatility.
-It is great for camping, tailgating, hanging out on the beach, and more.
+It is ideal for camping, tailgating, hanging out on the beach, and more.

-The only chairs that received a higher comfort score than the Kijaro were the Eureka Curvy High-Back and the Alps Mountaineering King Kong.
-This being said, our testers were divided about these candidates.
+The two chairs that received a higher comfort score than the Kijaro were the Eureka Curvy High-Back and the ALPS Mountaineering King Kong.
+Our testers were divided about these candidates.
 Those who preferred more support thought that the Kijaro was more comfortable.
 Those who wanted "slouchier," more cushioned models preferred the other chairs.
-The Kijaro is positioned in an upright, but relaxed position that is perfect for closing your eyes and napping or relaxing and reading a book.
-We closely compared the Coleman Oversize Quad with Cooler ($35) to the Kijaro ($40) because of their similar price points.
-Testers overwhelmingly preferred to spend an extra $5 on the Kijaro because of its superior support.
-The Coleman was too slouchy and it was hard to tell where the back of the chair ended and the seat of the chair began.
-The taut fabric of the Kijaro, coupled with its spacious and supportive armrests, is well worth a few extra bucks and will provide comfortable seating all day.
+The Kijaro is positioned in an upright but relaxed position that is perfect for closing your eyes and napping or relaxing and reading a book.
+Testers really appreciated the extra support this chair provided.
+The taut fabric of the Kijaro, coupled with its spacious and supportive armrests provide comfortable seating all day.

-Our Best Buy winner was only out-performed in this metric by some of the portable models, like the REI Camp Stowaway Low.
-The Stowaway costs $45 and also has an upright chair orientation and taut fabric in the back and seat.
-Additionally, this model only weighs five pounds and is two feet long when collapsed.
-The biggest practical difference between the Stowaway and the Kijaro is the seat height: the seat of the Kijaro is just over three feet tall and that of the Stowaway is not even three inches.
-If you like firm chairs and want one that is packable, consider the Stowaway.
+Our Best Buy winner was out-performed in this metric by some of the more portable models, like the ALPS Mountaineering Rendezvous and Big Agnes Helinox Chair One.
+The Rendezvous costs $45 and also has an upright chair orientation and taut fabric in the back and seat.
+Additionally, this model only weighs seven pounds and is just under two feet long when collapsed.
+The biggest practical difference between the Rendezvous and the Kijaro is the seat height: the seat of the Kijaro is 19 inches from the ground, and the Rendezvous is three inches.
+If you like firm chairs and want one that is packable, consider the Rendezvous.
 If not, we preferred the seat height and overall comfort of the Kijaro.

 Ease of Set-Up

-Each armrest has one cup holder and there is one side storage pouch for keeping a few essentials readily accessible.
+Each armrest has one cup holder, and there is one side storage pouch for keeping a few essentials accessible.
 Unfortunately, the cup holders are a little small for coffee mugs, but they do fit 12 oz cans.
 The storage pouch is pretty slim and has room for a cell phone, keys, and a couple of snack bars.
-This is better than no storage, but testers became accustomed to the luxurious additional features of models like the King King and Coleman Oversize Quad.
-Prolonged lounging requires more than just a couple of snacks, and with these competing models, it was nice to have all necessary items easily accessible and off of the ground.
+This is better than no storage, but testers became accustomed to the luxurious additional features of models like the King Kong, ENO Lounger DL, and Kelty Low-Love Seat.
+Prolonged lounging requires more than just a couple of snacks, and with these competing models, it was nice to have all necessary items accessible and off of the ground.

 As already discussed, the Kijaro Dual Lock Folding Chair is incredibly versatile.
-As a result, we would highly recommend it to those readers who want seating for multiple uses.
-It is comfortable for activities that involve sitting for a long period of time, such as a summer concert or hanging out at a fire ring.
+As a result, we recommend it to those readers who want seating for multiple uses.
+It is comfortable for activities that involve sitting for a long period, such as a summer concert or hanging out at a fire ring.
 But it is also portable enough to carry on a 10-15 min walk, such as for a day of fishing or down a boardwalk to the beach.

 For $40, this chair isn't just a good value, it is the best value, which is why we awarded it our Best Buy Award.
 Testers felt that this chair would last for many years and was good for a large variety of uses.
 These factors, coupled with its price, resulted in the Kijaro taking home top honors.
 Several other chairs were within $5 of the Kijaro, but none rivaled its performance.
-The Coleman Quad, at $35, offers little support and is not as comfortable.
 The REI Camp X costs the same, but its low back only provides partial back support.
-The Stowaway, for $45, is a portable model with good support, but its seat is so low that it's difficult to get in and out of.
+The Onepack Ultralight, for $40, is a hybrid portable model with good support, but our testers had significant concerns about its longevity.